 Workhorse has 8,000 vehicles in its backlog but 2020 revenue was only just over $1 million.

-After a major selloff due to losing out on the USPS deal initially, WKHS stock fell over 50% with strong support at around $15.
+After a major selloff due to losing out on the USPS deal initially, WKHS stock fell all the way to just around $8.
+Now, WKHS stock has rebounded after being targeted by meme stock traders as a potential short squeeze play.

 Workhorse offers an amazing electric delivery van with last mile delivery drone that will become the future of package delivery.

-Of course, investors are betting on future growth and the stock is selling at a premium but looks attractive.
+WKHS stock looks extremely overvalued with such low revenue at nearly a $2 billion market cap.
+Of course, investors are betting on future growth and the stock is selling at a premium but looks attractive long term.

 The first SOLO EV hit American shores in Q3 2020 and the company has over 75,000 preorders for its flagship, SOLO.

-The stock is on a recent tear and is still under a $1 billion market cap.
+The stock is on a recent tear and is still under a $500 million market cap.

 Many people give funny looks when seeing a SOLO for the first time but it drives just like a regular car.